Kerry says Russia talks made progress on Syria

 The United States, like the Syrian rebels, says Assad and his family should play no role in a transitional government.
 Russia says there should be no conditions on the talks.

-Washington has opposed including Iran in the talks amid continuing disagreement about its disputed nuclear program.
+Washington has opposed including Iran in the talks amid continuing disagreement about its disputed nuclear programme.

 While the United States and its European and Arab allies are seeking to convince rebels to attend the conference, Russia's role is to bring government officials to the table.